ninjapretzel/jsExamples/2020-09-05-SECURITY/SECURITY.md

 The details of JWT are interesting, but unnecessary to understand for now.
 Instead of just sending the username/id in plaintext, we encrypt the data in such a way that we gain these benefits:
+- We can easily send the token data to the client.
+(It is just a `String`)
+- The client can easily send the token data back to the server.
+(Again, it is just a `String`)
-- We can verify (due to the encryption used) that the token was made by our server, and not forged.
+- We can verify (via the nature of the encryption used) that the token was made by our server, and not forged.
 - We can extract the identifiable information from the token.